ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Needed to distinguish runtime instance types of the same driver (e.g. bmi055 accel vs gyro).
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Variable types changed.

 ## Commit #718
 ### Hash